ShaunCurtis/Blazr.VSA/Documents/Data-Pipeline/Commands.md

 2. Delete - delete the record from the data store.
 3. Add - Add the record to the data store.

-These are defined in a `CommandState` struct.
-An enum is not used because the action state crosses domain boundaries and API interfaces.
+These can be defined in a `CommandState` struct.
+An enum is not used because the action state can cross domain boundaries and API interfaces.
+Search "c# why you shouldn't use emums" for more information on the topic.

 ```csharp
 public readonly record struct CommandState